joanfitz5/cog.res/README.md

 Code used to create the GWAS-by-subtraction of Resilience , and for follow-up analyses.

-1. Generation of initial GWAS of EY + Res and EY/NonRES and EY and RT for futher analysis
+1. Generation of initial GWAS of EY + Res and EY/NonRES and EY and RT for futher analysis (Generation_of_GWAS.sh)
-2. Code for GWAS-by-Subtration
+2. Code for GWAS-by-Subtration (GWAS-by-subtraction.sh)
 3. Calculation of sample size after GWAS-by-Subtration
 4. Conditional analysis
 5. FINMAP
-6. Creaction of
+6. Drawing Venn diagram
+7. Magma analysi
+8. LD score regression analysis
+9.

 # for RV read EY+Res and for V read EY/NonRes
 # for res read Resilience and for var read EduYears
 # analysis repeated for all, test and replic GWAS